pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

 The latest version is compatible with CK3 1.11.x and Carnalitas 2.2.
+If you are still on CK3 1.10.x, download version 0.16.x instead, and use it with Carnalitas 2.1.

 ## Overview